What is the True HI Gas Content in Massive Quiescent Galaxies in the Local Universe?: Results

-Several key results from our FAST sample are evident in this figure.
-First, despite its modest size, our sample exhibits an exceptionally wide range of \hi\ mass fractions, spanning over three orders of magnitude from $\log(M_{\textsc{Hi}}/M_\ast) \sim -0.4$ (characterizing rare, \hi-rich quiescent galaxies such as those studied by \citealt{XiaoLi2024}) down to our deepest detection limits of $\log(M_{\textsc{Hi}}/M_\ast) \sim -3$.
-This enormous dynamic range likely explains the absence of any clear correlation between \hi\ mass fraction and either NUV$-r$ color or sSFR.
+This figure contains several key results from our FAST sample.
+First, the \hi\ fraction of our FAST sample spans an exceptionally large range of \hi\ mass fractions.
+Due to the large number of upper limits, we do not know the exact lower limit of the \hi\ fraction distribution.
+However, even assuming that the non-detections' true \hi\ fractions are equal to their upper limits, the \hi\ fraction of our FAST sample still spans more than 2 orders of magnitude.
+The \hi\ detections do not exhibit any clear correlation between \hi\ mass fraction and either NUV$-r$ color or sSFR.
+Given that non-detections have similar NUV$-r$ color and sSFR as detections but significantly lower \hi\ fractions, this lack of correlation likely holds for the entire FAST sample.
 Second, the 34 \hi-detected galaxies (constituting one-third of our sample) generally follow the predicted distribution for quiescent galaxies based on previous surveys.
-Third, and most strikingly, approximately two-thirds of the sample galaxies remain undetected in \hi, with very low gas fraction upper limits: $\log(M_{\textsc{Hi}}/M_\ast) \lesssim -2.4$ or even $-3$.
+Third, and most strikingly, approximately two-thirds of the sample galaxies remain undetected in \hi, with very low gas fraction upper limits: $\log(M_{\textsc{Hi}}/M_\ast) \lesssim -2.6$ or even $-3.2$.
 All these non-detections fall in the \hi-poor category, mostly below the outermost contour of the predicted distribution which includes 95\% of the SDSS volume-limited sample.
 We have attempted to estimate the average \hi\ mass fraction for these 44 non-detected galaxies by stacking their \hi\ spectra using the approach of \citet{Hu2019}.
-The stacked spectrum reveals no significant \hi\ emission line, but yields a $3\sigma$ upper limit of $\log(M_{\textsc{Hi}}/M_\ast) < -3.46$ (shown as the blue open circle with downward-pointing arrow in~\autoref{fig:scaling_relations}).
-This corresponds to an \hi\ mass upper limit of $M_{\textsc{Hi}} < 10^{6.96} M_\odot$ given the average stellar mass ($\log(M_\ast/M_\odot)=10.42$) of all the non-detected galaxies in our FAST sample.
+The stacked spectrum reveals no significant \hi\ emission line, but yields a $3\sigma$ upper limit of $\log(M_{\textsc{Hi}}/M_\ast) < -3.46$ (shown as the blue open triangle in~\autoref{fig:scaling_relations}).
+This corresponds to an \hi\ mass upper limit of $M_{\textsc{Hi}} < 10^{6.96} M_\odot$ given the average stellar mass [$\log(M_\ast/M_\odot)=10.42$] of all the non-detected galaxies in our FAST sample.